Updates: August 2024

 Before you commit, explore the market extensively.
 Try to obtain free demonstrations from a variety of providers to gain a comprehensive view of available options.

-It is important to evaluate the claims made by the providers regarding the tool’s technical capabilities.
+It is important to evaluate the claims made by the providers about a tool’s technical capabilities.

 In particular, you need to understand how your input data will be used by both the provider and the AI tool itself.